section-engineering-education/engineering-education/articles/crap-design/index.md

 published: true
 slug: crap-design
 title: From Crap Design to CRAP Design
 description: Even if you're a non-designer, you can still make a beautiful looking webpage for your project.
-Here are some tips to show you how.
+Here are some tips to show you how- talking about contrast, repetition, alignment, proximity.
 author: mike-white
-date: 2020-08-01T00:00:00-07:00
+date: 2020-08-05T00:00:00-07:00
 topics: []
 excerpt_separator: <!--more-->
 images: